bhusalgokarna/Modular_Base_Coding/README.md

 I have used the Belgium open source website (https://statbel.fgov.be/) to download data.
 I wanted to do analysis not only for 1 year but for last 5 years to see the traffic accident trend by year in Belgium.
 As latest data i find 2023, I use data from 2019 to 2023 to do this project.

-Data  were saved in different formate(.xlsx and .txt), 1st step to read different formates and files data and save in one csv file to make our data reading process easier.
+Data  were saved in different formate(.xlsx and .txt), 1st step to read different formates and files data and save it in one csv file to make our data reading process easier.

 To do this step i create a read data pipeline because this will make my code widly flexible to read different kind of formates and sources.
+Check file_handler.py to understand more about code of reading the multiple files.

 **Columns of the merged data-frame:**